jaumlrc/Complex-Infections/README.md

 <sample_name>.real_data_to_MH.csv
 ```
 [ERR205724.real_data_to_MH.csv](https://github.com/jaumlrc/Complex-Infections/blob/main/Test_outputs/ERR205724.real_data_to_MH.csv)
-3-Table with the CI and supportin information for each heterozygous SNP position in the simulated clonal euploid sample:
+3-Table with the CI and supporting information for each heterozygous SNP position in the simulated clonal euploid sample:
 ```
 <sample_name>.simulated_data_to_MH.csv
 ```